How to SalesForce

 Career Goals: Considering Long-Term Professional Goals and How Different Roles Can Help Achieve Them

-Think about where you want your job to be in five to ten years.
-Each job at Salesforce can lead to a different path in your career:
+Plan where you want your job to be in five to ten years.
+There are different ways to advance your career after each job at Salesforce:

 1. Administrative roles could lead to jobs as senior CRM managers, who are in charge of larger CRM plans.